 - Authorization for Release of Protected Health Information

 - General and Durable Power of Attorney Concerning Assets

 Other Estate Planning Services A common misconception is that estate planning only involves the distribution of your assets at your death.
 Jakle, Alexander & Patton offers the following estate planning services to benefit you during your lifetime:

 - Creation of Family Limited Partnerships

 - Creation of Charitable Trusts

 - Pet Trusts

 For assistance with your estate planning, contact us today for an initial consultation.
 Please bring the Estate Planning Questionnaire to your consultation.

-Legal entities are often an essential and integral part of personal and business planning, including succession planning, and the attorneys at Jakle & Alexander have extensive experience in the formation, operation, dissolution and purchase on sale of legal entities, including corporations, partnerships and limited liability companies (“LLCs”).
-Jakle & Alexander is able to assist with the operational aspects of the legal entity, such as:
+Legal entities are often an essential and integral part of personal and business planning, including succession planning, and the attorneys at Jakle, Alexander & Patton have extensive experience in the formation, operation, dissolution and purchase on sale of legal entities, including corporations, partnerships and limited liability companies (“LLCs”).
+Jakle, Alexander & Patton is able to assist with the operational aspects of the legal entity, such as:

 - Buy-Sell Agreements